Case: Anonymous Plaintiffs 1-5 v. Individual Members of the Medical Licensing Board of Indiana

 • Last, Pagans/non-polytheists stress the divine feminine, the feminine's live-giving elements, and that women are free and autonomous representations of the Goddess who must also have full bodily autonomy, including the ability to obtain abortions.

-The individual plaintiffs are women devoted to various faiths and many are concerned with the issues described above, and concerned overall that carrying some potential births to term would risk their physical, mental, and emotional health during and after pregnancy.
-Notably, one plaintiff is concerned with additional risks such as the heightened genetic risk Jewish women face of passing on certain incurable severe genetic disorders that most often cause death before the age of four, e.g., Tay-Sachs disease, for which one in every twenty-five Ashkenazi Jews is a carrier, Canavan disease, and Niemann-Pick disease.
+The individual plaintiffs were women devoted to various faiths and many were concerned with the issues described above and about carrying some potential births to term would risk their physical, mental, and emotional health during and after pregnancy.
+Notably, one plaintiff was concerned with additional risks such as the heightened genetic risk Jewish women face of passing on certain incurable severe genetic disorders that most often cause death before the age of four (e.g., Tay-Sachs disease, for which one in every twenty-five Ashkenazi Jews is a carrier, Canavan disease, and Niemann-Pick disease).
 Under SEA 1, a woman would be forced to give birth to children with all of these conditions.
-Another plaintiff has Crohn's disease, where Crohn's poses a higher risk of miscarriage and stillbirth, both of which risk the woman's health, and steroids often treat Crohn's, yet pregnant women are advised not to take steroids.
+Another plaintiff had Crohn's disease, which creates a higher risk of miscarriage and stillbirth, both of which risk the woman's health; additionally, though steroids are often used to treat Crohn's, pregnant women are advised against taking steroids.

 The plaintiffs sought class certification, declaratory relief, a preliminary and permanent injunction, and attorneys fees.
+The proposed class included all persons in Indiana “whose religious beliefs direct[ed] them to obtain abortions in situations prohibited by” SEA 1, and who either were not or would not be able to obtain an abortion because of SEA 1.
 The case was filed in Marion Superior Court 1 and heard by Judge Heather A. Welch.
 The parties postponed briefing the class certification portion of the case pending a decision on the preliminary injunction.

 On December 9, 2022, Indiana appealed this grant of the preliminary injunction to the Court of Appeals of Indiana.
-As of December 21, the plaintiff's class action certification motion is proceeding in the trial court.
+The state also filed an emergency petition to transfer the case to the Indiana Supreme Court, which denied the petition in January 2023.
+205 N.E.3d 186.

 Summary Authors